Netflix and Earn: 9 Ways to Get Paid to Watch TV

 Making money watching the Swagbucks’ video channel is another opportunity previously reported here on TPH.
 There are a variety of videos to watch, but apparently many of them are cooking shows.

-You’ll earn Swag Bucks you can redeem for gift cards or deposits to your PayPal account.
+You’ll earn SB you can redeem for gift cards or deposits to your PayPal account.
+You’ll earn $5 for signing up and watching your first video.

 4. Watch TV With Viggle